anchpop/wise_mans_haskell/book.md

     * In a stmt of an interactive GHCi command: print it
 ```

 Everything seems to be causing errors!
 That's because there are no functions that we can use on our values with.
-Lets write some.
+Let's write some.
 Make a new file called `invitationResponseFunctions.hs`.

 ```haskell
 -- invitationResponseFunctions.hs